-The Center for Educational Partnerships, under the direction of Dr. Katie Carlisle, is increasingly recognized as a conduit for artistic excellence and innovation in urban music education.
+Dr. Patrick K. Freer is Director of the The Center for Educational Partnerships, with assistance from music education faculty members Dr. Michelle Mercier-DeShon (Program Coordinator) and Ms. Anita Kumar.
+The Center is increasingly recognized as a conduit for artistic excellence and innovation in urban music education.
 The Center for Educational Partnerships unites university music faculty and undergraduate/graduate music students with the greater education community in a collaboration that advances the role of music in school culture and prepares strong leaders to teach in diverse and interdependent contexts.
 Drawing on Atlanta’s unique community resources, the relationship created by the Center fosters relevant and engaging music-making for all learners throughout the lifespan.

 Current CEPM programs and projects include:

 - Sound Learning: Developed by Dr. David Myers in 1999, Sound Learning is a K-5 music integration residency program (integration of music with other core subjects) resulting from collaborative partnership with the Center, Atlanta-area schools and professional musicians, including members of the Atlanta Symphony Orchestra, and Georgia State faculty and students.